Placebo in history: Placebo effect

 In 1961 Henry K. Beecher concluded that surgeons he categorized as enthusiasts relieved their patients' chest pain and heart problems more than skeptic surgeons.

 In 1961 Walter Kennedy introduced the word nocebo to refer to a neutral substance that creates harmful effects in a patient who takes it.

 Beginning in the 1960s, the placebo effect became widely recognized and placebo-controlled trials became the norm in the approval of new medications.

 Dylan Evans argues that placebos are linked with activation of the acute-phase response so will work only on subjective conditions such as pain, swelling, stomach ulcers, depression, and anxiety that are linked to this.

 A 2001 systematic review of clinical trials concluded that there was no evidence of clinically important effects, except perhaps in the treatment of pain and continuous subjective outcomes.
 The authors later published a Cochrane review with similar conclusions (updated As of 2010).
 Most studies have attributed the difference from baseline until the end of the trial to a placebo effect, but the reviewers examined studies which had both placebo and untreated groups in order to distinguish the placebo effect from the natural progression of the disease.

 Placebo observations differ between individuals.
 In the 1950s, there was considerable research to find whether there was a specific personality to those that responded to placebos.
 The findings could not be replicated and it is now thought to have no effect.

 The word obecalp, "placebo" spelled backwards, was coined by an Australian doctor in 1998 when he recognised the need for a freely available placebo.
 The word is sometimes used to make the use or prescription of fake medicine less obvious to the patient.

 It has been suggested that a distinction exists between the placebo effect (which applies to a group) and the placebo response (which is individual).

-Quotations

-Some statements about the role of placebos in doctor patient relationship are: